frankteller-de/hrtime-measure/README.md

+# hrtime-measure
 This module measures the execution time of javascript operations.

-# Example
+## Example
-This Examples starts the measurement in the app.js file.
+This example starts the measurement in the app.js file.

 ```javascript
 var measure = require('hrtime-measure');